Komodo/komodo-website/src/pages/blog/2014-12/tracking-editor-changes-in-komodo.html.md

 ---

 A change-tracker has been a common item on the Komodo wish-list for about as long as there's been a Komodo editor.
-I had seen the feature in other editors, and was underwhelmed.
-It looked to me like more clutter in the interface, without giving me any more useful information.
-But we listen to our customers, so I added it.
+I had seen this feature in other editors, and was originally underwhelmed - I wanted to make sure the Komodo track changes feature was more useful to developers.

 The first screenshot shows how the tracker margin indicates lines with a green bar to show additions, red bars to show deletions, and blue to show in-place changes.

 <img src="/images/blog/2014-12/track-changes-01.png" alt="colored margins show which editor lines have changed">

-Note that these margins show SCC-based changes.
-I had experimented with giving the option to choose whether showing changes against the repository or the saved instance on disk, but found it less useful.
-If the document is in SCC, the tracker shows changes against the repository.
-Otherwise it shows the unsaved changes.
+Note that these margins will include Source Code Control (SCC) changes when the file is under revision control.
+I had originally added preferences to control whether it should show changes against the revision control system or just the saved instance on disk, but later found these preferences were not really needed.
+If the document is in SCC, the tracker shows changes against the repository, otherwise it shows the unsaved changes compared to what is on disk.

 While we're mentioning colors, you can configure which ones are displayed in the margins at *Preferences > Color Schemes > Colors* and modify the *Track